Falconhurst42/QA-MClang/QA docs/TestingPlan.md

 <br/>

 # Exploratory Testing
-Explore features of parser, understand generated packs, experiment with behavior in Minecraft.
+Each group member individually performed exploratory testing of the MCLang project, seeking to better understand its behavior.
+Specifically, we sought to explore features of the parser, understand the logic of generated packs, and experiment with compiled behavior in Minecraft.
+The particular activities and conclusions of each group member are as follows:
+ - ## Adam
  - ## Brendan
-   - explore more minecraft commands, see how it compiles
+   - explore more minecraft commands, see how it compiles/behaves
- - ## Adam
  - ## Ethan
    - remove whitespace, abuse parser
    - nesting weirdly